 6 Tips to Get Your Lawn Ready for Fall

 Keep on Mowing

 Continue to water and mow your lawn, as needed, throughout the fall.
 Then as the season draws to a close, drop the mower’s blade to its lowest setting for the last two cuttings of the year.
-That will allow more sunlight to reach the crown of the grass, and there will be less leaf to turn brown during the winter.
+That will allow more sunlight to reach the crown of the grass, and there will be fewer leaves to turn brown during the winter.
 This a great start when preparing to get your lawn ready for Fall.

 Pro Tip: As you lower the blade, just remember not to trim off more than one-third of the grass blades at any one time.
 If necessary, gradually lower the cutting height until the time of the final two cuttings.

 Aerate the Soil

 Fall is also an ideal time to aerate your lawn so that oxygen, water, and fertilizer can easily reach the grass’s roots.
 You can rent a gas-powered, walk-behind lawn aerator for about $70 per day in Saskatchewan.
 The self-propelled machine will quickly punch holes into the soil and extract plugs of dirt.
 If you’ve got a very large yard—say, more than 3 or 4 acres and don’t feel like aerating it yourself, hire a landscaping contractor.